straz/artificialtrust/_articles/fitness-drift.md

 business, predicting the future helps you use capital efficiently, and make wise investment decisions.

-Before COVID, all the top companies in these and many other industries used AI models to plan their budgets.
+Before 2020, all the top companies in these and many other industries used high-scoring well-trained AI models to plan their budgets.
 Within a few months, it became apparent that none of those models were even remotely applicable to the COVID world we all found ourselves in.
 When the circumstances are new and different, a high-scoring well-trained AI is pretty much useless.

 ### Practice makes permanent